 Chinampa Crop Harvest & Biomass returned Chinampa Next Crop Chinampa Crop Harvest & Biomass returned

-ESS Queensland, Australia Dryland Sand Biome Research and development Farm
+TESSI Queensland, Australia Dryland Sand Biome Research and development Farm

 Dry Land Savannah research and development

 A savannah is a mixed woodland/grassland ecosystem characterised by the trees being sufficiently widely spaced so that the canopy does not close.
 The open canopy allows sufficient light to reach the ground to support an unbroken herbaceous layer consisting primarily of grasses.

 Savannah maintains an open canopy despite a high tree density.
 It is often believed that Savannah feature widely spaced, scattered trees.
 However, in many savanna's, tree densities are higher, and trees are more regularly spaced than in forests.
 The South American savannah types cerrado sensu stricto and cerrado dense typically have densities of trees similar to or higher than that found in South American tropical forests, with savannah ranging from 800–3300 trees per hectare and adjacent forests with 800–2000 trees per hectare.
 Similarly, Guinean savannah has 129 trees per hectare, compared to 103 for riparian forest, while Eastern Australian (Queensland) sclerophyll forests have average tree densities of approximately 100 per hectare.